aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/formulas/setting-formula-for-named-range/_index.md

 ---

 ## **Setting Formula for Named Range**
-Like Excel application, Aspose.Cells APIs provide the ability to specify a formula for a named range while using its [GetRefersTo()](https://reference.aspose.com/cells/cpp/aspose.cells/range/getrefersto/) property.
-There could be numerous usability scenarios for this feature, a few of which are detailed as follow.
+Like the Excel application, Aspose.Cells APIs provide the ability to specify a formula for a named range using its [GetRefersTo()](https://reference.aspose.com/cells/cpp/aspose.cells/range/getrefersto/) property.
+There could be numerous usability scenarios for this feature, a few of which are detailed as follows.

 ### **Setting a Simple Formula for Named Range**
 A simple formula could be a reference to another cell in the same (or different) worksheet.
 The following example creates a named range in a new spreadsheet and sets its reference to another cell.